themosis/documentation/routing.md

 ### Route examples

 Before digging into the routing API, remember that when you're developing with the Themosis framework, you're still doing WordPress development.
-So in WordPress, in order for a route to work, the data has to exists first (usually by posting content from the WordPress administration).
+So in WordPress, in order for a route to work, the data has to exist first (usually by posting content from the WordPress administration).

 > Please note that routes are read from top to bottom.
 It may happen that 2 different routes listen to the same URI.
 For example: a `post-type-archive` and an `archive` routes.
 The router is always returning the first match.
 As a best practice, we recommend you to put specific routes (in this case, the `post-type-archive`) on top of your `routes.php` file and generic routes at the bottom or below (in this case the `archive` route).